ReportsScenario Planning

 Conclusion

-Scenario planning is no longer a "nice to have."
+Scenario planning is no longer a nice-to-have.
+It is how modern companies:

 • Make decisions